 With so many blessings in our lives, what better way to show our thankfulness than by giving back to others?

 At Givelify, we’ve learned that while people are reminded of everything they are thankful for, they are also thinking about how to help others.
 Here are some ways you can make a difference this holiday season.

 Tip #1: Volunteer at your church or a local nonprofit

 You can provide a meal for the less fortunate at your local soup kitchen, food pantry, or church.
 Would you be able to spare the time?
-If not, you can still play a vital role by donating canned goods or other items.
+If not, donating canned goods or other items can still play a vital role.
 Your generosity will go a long way!
 Your kindness will be appreciated more than you know.